 Curtis Bannister, Tenor

-In the 2017/18 season, Curtis debuts with Kokandy Productions as John Paul in Michael LaChiusa's LITTLE FISH, debuts a new musical, THE CIVILITY OF ALBERT CASHIER, with Permoveo Productions, returns to Lyric Opera of Chicago to perform the role of Set in THE SCORPION'S STING for Lyric Unlimited, travels to London for performances as Enjolras in LES MISERABLES and performs the role of Jerome, while understudying the role of Franklin Sheppard, in Sondheim's MERRILY WE ROLL ALONG with Porchlight Music Theatre.
-Future performances for the 2018, and 2019 will be announced at a later date.
+In the 2017/18 season, Curtis debuts with Kokandy Productions as John Paul in Michael LaChiusa's LITTLE FISH, debuts a new musical, THE CIVILITY OF ALBERT CASHIER, with Permoveo Productions, returns to Lyric Opera of Chicago to perform the role of Set in THE SCORPION'S STING for Lyric Unlimited, debuts with BoHo Theatre as Jean in MARIE CHRISTINE, travels to London for performances as Enjolras in LES MISERABLES, his debut with the Marriott Theatre as Matthew Henson in RAGTIME!: THE MUSICAL, and debuts in recital with both the CHERRY HILL CONCERT SERIES and CLAYTON PIANO FESTIVAL in North Carolina.

-Mr. Bannister returned to the roster at Lyric Opera of Chicago for their productions of Les Troyens and Norma in the 2016/17 season as well as performing as tenor soloist in Haydn's Lord Nelson Mass for the Baltimore Choral Arts Society, debuted with Writers Theatre as Lieutenant Barri/Mother in a reading of Stephen Sondheim's Passion, debuted with Porchlight Music Theatre as Edward Moncrief in On A Clear Day You Can See Forever, and returned to Writers Theatre in Jason Robert Brown's Parade; a production in which he understudied and ultimately performed the roles of Jim Conley, Newt Lee, and Riley.
-In April 2017, Curtis was a Special Award recipient in The Kurt Weill Foundation's Lotte Lenya Competition Finals.
+In the previous season, Mr. Bannister performed as tenor soloist in Haydn's Lord Nelson Mass for the Baltimore Choral Arts Society, debuted with Writers Theatre as Lieutenant Barri/Mother in a reading of Stephen Sondheim's Passion, debuted with Porchlight Music Theatre as Edward Moncrief in On A Clear Day You Can See Forever, and returned to Writers Theatre in Jason Robert Brown's Parade; a production in which he understudied and ultimately performed the roles of Jim Conley, Newt Lee, and Riley.
+In April 2017, Curtis was a Special Award recipient in The Kurt Weill Foundation's Lotte Lenya Competition finals.

-Mr. Bannister has performed as Pirelli in the off-Broadway production of Sweeney Todd, Thomas in the pre-Broadway production of Amazing Grace for Broadway in Chicago, and portrayed the role of Andre DeSheilds for the National Players/Olney Theater Center's production of Ain’t Misbehavin'.
-A graduate of the Peabody Institute of The Johns Hopkins University and award recipient of the Metropolitan Opera National Council Auditions (Mid-west region), Curtis is a very proud native of Green Bay, Wisconsin.
+Mr. Bannister has also performed as Pirelli in the off-Broadway production of Sweeney Todd, Thomas in the pre-Broadway production of Amazing Grace for Broadway in Chicago, and portrayed the role of Andre DeSheilds for the National Players/Olney Theater Center's production of Ain’t Misbehavin'.
+A graduate of the Peabody Institute of The Johns Hopkins University and award recipient of the Metropolitan Opera National Council Auditions, Curtis is a very proud native of Green Bay, Wisconsin.

 Content Copyright © Curtis Bannister, All Rights Reserved | Design By digitalKente, LLC